Canadian Boutin wins bronze in short-track speedskating

 Canadian short-track speedskater Kim Boutin won a bronze medal in the women's 500 metres at the Beijing Olympics on Monday.

-Boutin, the world record holder in the event, finished in a time of 42.724 seconds.
+Boutin, the world record holder in the event, finished in a time of 42.724 seconds after remaining stuck in third throughout the race.

 Arianna Fontana of Italy won gold in a time of 42.488, while Suzanne Schulting of the Netherlands claimed silver in 42.559.